 Individuals pursuing graduate degrees at this online school in Ohio may qualify for graduate assistantships.
 Faculty award these competitive research– and teacher–based positions based on academic performance.
 Graduate assistants receive tuition remission and a stipend over the course of the nine–month academic year calendar.
 UD also offers the Upward Bound program, wherein the university helps Dayton–area high school students prepare for college.
 This year–round program includes weekly tutoring, college preparation courses, and application assistance at no cost.

-UD is regionally accredited by the Higher Learning Commission.
+University of Dayton is regionally accredited by the Higher Learning Commission (HLC).

 23. Wright State University